What Are The Educational Requirements For A Chiropractor in Spring Hill TN?

-Have you ever wondered how many years your Spring Hill chiropractor went to school for or how their education compares to that of other health care professionals?
+Have you ever wondered how many years your Spring Hill TN chiropractor went to school or how their education compares to that of other health care professionals?
 Knowing your doctor's educational background and additional certifications is often essential to helping you choose the health care provider that is right for you.
 While the word "doctor" automatically implies an extensive academic curriculum, each health care specialist has a unique and individualized educational program to complete prior to practicing in the field.

-What are your chiropractors educational requirements?
+What are your chiropractors' educational requirements?

 As with many professionals, the specific requirements outlined often vary from state to state.
-Typically, chiropractors are required to have completed undergraduate pre-medical studies and obtained a bachelor’s degree prior to admission to a post graduate chiropractic college.
+Typically, chiropractors are required to have completed undergraduate pre-medical studies and obtained a bachelor’s degree prior to admission to a post-graduate chiropractic college.
 Each chiropractic college has undergone a meticulous evaluation process to become certified by the Department of Education as an accredited educational institution.

 The amount of time that your chiropractic doctor spends at a specific chiropractic academic institution is impressive.
 In fact, your chiropractor has spent a minimum of 4,200 hours at a chiropractic college prior to receiving his diploma.
 This time is spent in the classroom, laboratory, and clinic learning about the various aspects of the chiropractic profession and health care in general.

 In the classroom, your doctor focuses his studies on the subjects of anatomy, physiology, diagnosis, pathology, biochemistry, neuromuscular and orthopedic evaluation, pediatric and geriatric care, microbiology, nutrition, immunology, radiology, philosophy, and clinical research.
 While this may seem like a lot, all of this information is assimilated and tested prior to advancement to clinical work.
 Once the student has completed his academic work, he will typically spend a minimum of 1,000 hours at a campus clinic under the guidance of a clinic doctor.
-During this time he will learn hands on how to diagnosis and treat patients in real clinical situations.
+During this time he will learn hands-on how to diagnose and treat patients in real clinical situations.

-During your chiropractors education they will be tested through a number of different evaluations.
+During your chiropractors' education, they will be tested through a number of different evaluations.
 Not only is your doctor subject to evaluation by their chiropractic college, they must also pass a series of national board examinations.
 Chiropractors practicing in the United States are required to have passed a series of four national board exams which evaluate them on their understanding of the basic sciences, clinical sciences, physiological therapeutics, diagnostic imaging, case management, and clinical competency.
 In addition to these requirements, following graduation and completion of national board examinations, each chiropractor must become certified by their state licensing agency.

 The completion of these standards is not the end of the educational journey for chiropractic doctors.
 Depending on the state, each chiropractor is required to complete additional approved course work at designated times following their licensure.
 For example, Wisconsin requires a minimum of 40 hours of continuing education every two years following graduation.

-So how does your chiropractors education compare to other health care professionals?
+So how does your chiropractors' education compare to other health care professionals?

 After reading the above information, I feel it is safe to say that your chiropractic doctor knows far more about your health than just treating your back.
 To help understand this it is useful to compare a chiropractor’s education to other members of the health care community.
 Since many people are familiar with a medical doctor, we will compare their educational background with that of a chiropractic doctor.
 For starters, the typical chiropractic student will have completed a total of approximately 2,419 hours of academic work prior to the initiation of clinical studies.
 In comparison, the majority of medical students will have completed somewhere around 2,047 hours of study.
 Further, while each health care discipline has its strengths, chiropractic students undergo more hours of study in the fields of anatomy, embryology, physiology, biochemistry, diagnosis, x-ray, and orthopedics.
 In contrast, medical practitioners have had more classroom hours studying the subjects of pathology, psychology, and obstetrics.

-9:00am - 12:00pm
+9:00am - 11:00am